 Football, whether it’s AFL or soccer, can cause injuries anywhere on the field so always wear a mouthguard.

 A basketball doesn‘t cause as many injuries as other types of balls but there are plenty of players’ elbows, shoulders and heads that can damage braces and teeth.
 Always play basketball with a suitable mouthguard for braces.

 Remember teeth aren’t only at risk while playing organised sport.
 Rough play with siblings or playing on the school playground equipment is all it can take for a permanent tooth injury.
 Try to think about whether the play can cause a facial injury and change the game.
 We only get one set of adult teeth and once a tooth is knocked out, it can’t go back in.
 You then spend the rest of your life with an implant or gap.

 A part of the sporting fees players pay each season covers insurance in case of injury while training or playing.
-Some sporting codes may not cover injuries unless the player is wearing a custom fit mouthguard.
-To ensure you are eligible for any claim, ask your club if the insurer requires a particular type of mouthguard.
+Some sporting codes may not cover injuries unless the player is wearing a custom-fit mouthguard.
+To ensure you're eligible for any claim, ask your club if the insurer requires a particular type of mouthguard.

 Mouthguards and Health Insurance

 Many health insurance funds cover the full cost of mouthguards.
 A lost or damaged tooth can cost thousands in dental fees so a mouthguard is a cost-effective prevention plan.

 Some sporting clubs have an alliance with a dentist or mouthguard supplier to provide players with mouthguards that don’t exceed health funds’ mouthguard rebates.
 For those players without health insurance, the supplier offers custom mouthguards for a nominal fee.